D. C. Stephenson and the Indiana KKK in the 1920s

 Stephenson’s Klan promotion created a climate that even Republican politicians came under the Klan influence.
 He was often heard boasting, I am the law in Indiana."As secretary of state, Edward Jackson, relying on public opinion of the Klan as defenders of justice, morality, and Americanism, accepted Klan support only to later regret that decision.

 The Klan began to make demands on Jackson, who had aspirations of running for higher office.
 Because of those aspirations, Jackson issued the Klan a charter and tried to persuade Governor Warren T. McCray to support the Klan agenda.
 When McCray resisted, Jackson offered McCray a bribe of $10,000.
 McCray was offended by Jackson’s suggestion of a bribe and refused.

 Governor Edward Jackson’s Fall From Grace / Demise of the Ku Klux Klan

 In 1925, D. C. Stephenson was arrested and tried for the rape and murder of Madge Obetholtzer.
 After his conviction and sentence to life in prison, Stephenson appealed to Jackson for pardon.
-When Jackson refused, Stephenson released to the press evidence of Jackson’s attempt to bribe former Governor McCray, taking both Jackson and Stephenson’s Ku Klux Klan down.
+When Jackson refused, Stephenson released to the press evidence of Jackson’s attempt to bribe former Governor McCray, taking down both Jackson and Stephenson’s Ku Klux Klan.